Understanding Your Audience

 Let’s imagine that Larry is a 25-year-old IT professional, who loves strategy games and relishes the challenge they present.
 He’s competitive and enjoys playing games that make him think.

-Jasper, on the other hand, is be a 40-year-old entrepreneur with a penchant for games that offer immersive narratives, complex characters, and combat systems with high-skill ceilings.
+Jasper, on the other hand, is a 40-year-old entrepreneur with a penchant for games that offer immersive narratives, complex characters, and combat systems with high-skill ceilings.

 You likely wouldn’t make the same game for both people.